28th March 2020

 He even had umbrellas with numbers on so he could practice his timetables out and about as the sun shone.

-One day as Umbrella Fella quietly strolled through the park with only his umbrellas for company, a curious little boy who was at the park with his mum approached him, “Why are you using an umbrella, it’s not raining?” asked the little boy with confused eyebrows.
+One day, Umbrella Fella quietly strolled through the park with only his treasured umbrellas for company, when a curious little boy, who was at the park with his mum approached him, “Why are you using an umbrella, it’s not raining?” asked the young boy with confused eyebrows.

-“I just love my umbrellas, my name is Umbrella Fella,” he replied quietly, “I’m Hudson it’s nice to meet you.
-I still don’t understand why you are under your umbrella on a lovely day like this,” said Hudson whilst pointing up at the blue sky.
+“I just love my umbrellas, having them with me makes me feel happy.
+My name is Umbrella Fella,” he replied quietly, but with a kind smile.
+“I’m Hudson, it’s nice to meet you but I still don’t understand why you are under your umbrella on a lovely, clear day like this,” said Hudson whilst pointing up at the beautiful blue sky, no grey rainclouds in sight.

-Umbrella Fella stopped then sat down sadly on the nearest wooden bench, he held his beloved umbrellas, and said, “When I’m feeling lonely, when I’m feeling sad, I sit under my umbrella and I don’t feel so bad.
+Umbrella Fella sadly sat down on the nearest wooden bench, he held his beloved umbrellas, and said with a sigh, “When I’m feeling lonely, when I’m feeling sad, I sit under my umbrella and I don’t feel so bad.
 I can hide under here from the world and just be me, when I do this, I feel free.
 The colours make me smile, they show how I’m feeling, it’s like having a rainbow for a ceiling.”

-Hudson sat next to Umbrella Fella and carefully replied, “I sometimes feel lonely too and I sometimes feel sad, but I don’t hideaway because then I still feel bad.
+Hudson sat next to Umbrella Fella and replied kindly, “I sometimes feel lonely too and I feel sad, but I don’t hideaway because then I still feel bad.
 I find a grown-up or a friend, we have a chat, you should try that, it really helps.”

-Unexpectedly, at the very moment a lady with beautiful red hair and an even bigger collection of umbrellas than Umbrella Fella happily strolled past.
+Suddenly at the very moment, as if by fate, a lady with beautiful red hair and an even larger collection of umbrellas than Umbrella Fella strolled past happily.
 “Hello,” she smiled.
-“I have just moved here and I’m looking for a friend, I see you like umbrellas like me, could we possibly have a cup of tea?”
+“I have just moved here and I’m looking for a friend, I can see you like umbrellas like me, could we possibly have a cup of tea?”

-Umbrella Fella jumped off the bench as if had just caught fire, “Hello, I would love to be your friend, what is your name?” he replied joyfully.
+Umbrella Fella jumped off the bench as if the wood had just caught fire, a smile rapidly grew across his once glum face, “Hello, I would love to be your friend and have a cup of tea.
+What is your name?” he replied joyfully.
+He felt happier than a umbrella protecting it's owner from a rain storm.

 “I’m Umbrella Ella,” she replied proudly.
 “Wow, I’m Umbrella Fella, I do believe our umbrellas and we, were meant to be!”

-Umbrella Fella was never sad or lonely again, he still had bad days of course but when he did he shared any worries he had with Ella who helped him feel better, sometimes she just listened and gave him a cuddle and other times she got him out of a muddle.
+Umbrella Fella was never sad or lonely again, he still had bad days of course but when he did he shared any worries he had with Ella who helped him feel better.
+Sometimes she listened or gave him a cuddle, other times she got him out of a muddle.
+They became the best of friends.

 Umbrella Fella was the happiest he had ever been, so he made a song which he sings every day and he wants you to sing it too:

-“When you’re feeling lonely, when you’re feeling sad, don’t hide away!
-Remember to find a friend, a helping hand, a listening ear, have a chat, shed a tear.
+“When you’re feeling lonely, when you’re feeling sad, don’t hide away and keep it to yourself!
+Remember to find a friend, who can offer you a helping hand, a listening ear, you can have a chat maybe shed a tear.
 When you talk about your feelings the worry floats away and then you can have a really nice day.”

 Umbrella Fella and Umbrella Ella lived happily ever after; they kept their amazing umbrella collection for rainy days only; Umbrella Fella never again felt lonely.